LEARNING TO WRITE: FLEEING BOREDOM

 I Don’t Try To Be Perfect

 Have you ever noticed on home improvement programs, no one makes a mistake.
-Everything goes together perfectly to produce the desired outcome with no trial and error.
-Or a cooking show where the ingredients are all easily available and the oven springs forth a golden entrée that tastes delightful.
+Everything goes together in lockstep precision to produce the desired outcome with no trial and error.
+Or, how about a cooking show where the ingredients are all easily available and the oven springs forth a golden entrée that tastes delightful, hands down.
 It’s a perfect world on TV!

 I don’t try to be perfect.
 I just try to tell a story the best way I know how.
 My ideas come either from past experiences or subjects I want to know more about and expand on.
-If I can relate to the tale of another person, I use it as a reference (with acknowledgement) to expand on what I have to say.
+If I can relate to the tale of another person, I use it as a reference, with the accompanying acknowledgement, to help me expand on what I have to say.

-Starting out, the initial typewritten dialog is usually nowhere near what I want to see in the finished product.
-But sometimes it is.
+Starting out, the initial typewritten dialog is usually nowhere near what I desire for the finished product, but sometimes it is.
 In any event, I start typing in draft mode and hope for ideas as I tap on the keys.

-My primary objective is to see if I can make it interesting.
-Would I want to read it again to glean some further insight from the words set forth.
+My primary objective is to make it interesting enough for the reader so that he doesn’t bounce me off his screen.
+Is the article good enough to make me want to read it again to glean some further insights from the words set forth.
 Do I laugh, cry, grimace, or sink deep into thought about my presentation.
-Would I want to read it if someone else wrote it?
+Is the article something that I would read if someone else wrote it?

-What I don’t want is misspelled words or grammatical errors.
+What I don’t like is misspelled words or grammatical errors.
 I don’t want multiple consecutive sentences starting with the same word.
-The use of different terms to convey a similar thought helps to keep the paragraph from monotonous repetitive overtones.
+The use of different terms that convey a similar thought helps keep the paragraphs from displaying monotonous repetitive overtones.

 Using WordPress Tools and Installed Plugins

-It’s hard enough to keep topics interesting without adding to the mix with poorly constructed attacks on proper “linguistics”.
-The art of writing is built around a set of well-defined structural precedents.
-I don’t want to butcher them and send the reader scurrying for something better to read.
+It’s hard enough to keep topics interesting without adding to the quandary with poorly constructed phrases that assault proper “linguistics”.
+The art of writing is built around a series of well-defined structural precedents.
+I don’t favor the idea of butchering them and sending the reader scurrying for something better to read.

 Linguistics: The study of human speech including the units, nature, structure, and modification of language.

-Since I have written over 60 articles and published them on my website, I have to consider myself a writer.
+Since I have written over 60 articles and published them on my website, I consider myself an accomplished writer.
 I try to tell an interesting story and help my readers glean some knowledge from what I have to say.
-The many positive comments I have received tell me that at least a certain amount of people find my information positive, entertaining, and informative.
+The many positive comments I have received tell me that at least a certain amount of people find my information presentable, entertaining, and informative.

-I also try to help people who are asking for advice with my feedback to their questions.
+I also try to help people who are asking for advice with feedback to their questions.
 All of this is new territory for me.
-I have come along way and will continue to strive to grow and improve my presentations.
-If I can help you and others, it will all be worthwhile!
+I have come along way and will continue to grow and improve my presentations.
+If I can help you and others in the process, it will all be worthwhile!